chienhsiang/chienhsiang.github.io/index.md

 ---
 ## To Do
-  * [x] test 56
+  * test 57

-  1. Change padding and left margin of bullet points. [x]
+  [x] Change padding and left margin of bullet points.
-  2. Change padding and left margin of numerical points. [x]
+  [x] Change padding and left margin of numerical points.
   3. Add icons of google scholar, github and linkedin.